-To ensure that that count is updating with any change, click the な icon:
+To ensure that that count is updating with any change, click the 🗞 icon:

-5. Remove any unwanted object from the object count by selecting the Delete Selected Objects × icon from the Result section.
-The object will lose its thresholded overlay and will be excluded from the measurement.
+5. Remove any unwanted object from the object count by selecting the Delete Selected Objects count by selecting the Del

 You cannot Undo this action.
 To restore an object repeat the original threshold procedure or load a saved Object Count configuration.